broodjeaap/ohthatsa/README.md

 ## Method

-The day of the week can be caculated by:
+The day of the week can be calculated by:
 `(day value + month value + year value + century value + leap year value) % 7`

 Every one of these value comes from a set of constants or is calculable from the date.